Climbing Out of Starvation: First Steps in Treating Anorexia Nervosa

 Why do treatment providers put so much emphasis on weight gain?
 Why can’t treatment just focus on ways to feel less depressed, anxious, or obsessed with food?

-Physically, during starvation the men experienced symptoms also found in people with anorexia nervosa such as:
+Physically, during starvation, the men experienced symptoms also found in people with anorexia nervosa including:

 • a lowering of body temperature (and noted that they felt cold much of the time)